- Eustace Santa Barbara and Guy Feld hunt for small and medium-sized UK companies

 With over 2,000 companies to pick from, the managers are spoilt for choice.
-Around half of the fund’s holdings are listed on the AIM index, a junior market of the London Stock Exchange.
-They also have a considerable number of investments in the FTSE 250 index of medium-sized companies, many of which they’ve invested in since their infancy.
-Sector wise, they find most opportunity within industrials and consumer discretionary businesses.
+Around half of the fund's holdings are listed on the AIM index, a junior market of the London Stock Exchange.
+They also have a considerable number of investments in the FTSE 250 index of medium-sized companies, many of which they've invested in since their infancy.
+Sector-wise, they find most opportunity within industrials and consumer discretionary businesses.

-The culture within the team is one of its strengths.
-It’s a close-knit one, with everyone fully behind the same investment philosophy.
-They are employed by Hargreave Hale, an asset manager which was bought by Canaccord Genuity, a Canada-based financial services company, in 2017.
+Fund managers are employed by Hargreave Hale, an asset manager which was bought by Canaccord Genuity, a Canada-based financial services company, in 2017.
 Canaccord provides them with plenty of resources while allowing the managers the freedom to run their funds the way they see fit.
-The way Canaccord rewards them ensures they’re focused on the long term, which is a good thing for investors.
+The way Canaccord rewards them ensures they're focused on the long term, which is a good thing for investors.

 Marlborough Fund Managers, from where the fund gets its name, is a separate company.
 It provides the fund's marketing and distribution and doesn't get involved in the investment side of things.
 It's an uncommon set up, but one that's been in place for many years, and seems to work well and suit everyone involved.